jakobo/tailwind-rn-gust/README.md

 export { tailwind, getColor, gust };
 ```

 (optionally) you can create an [alias](https://medium.com/@sterlingcobb/adding-alias-to-create-react-native-app-crna-in-2-minutes-45574f4a7729) so that you can just do `import {tailwind, getColor, gust} from "tailwind"` anywhere in your code and not worry about paths.
+You may also wish to expose `useEvent` in this way for consistency.

 # API (🍃 = Unique to gust)